dragonman225/nast/packages/nast-util-from-notionapi/README.md

 ### `async` `downloadPageAsTree(pageID, agent)`

-Download a Notion page as a Notion Abstract Syntax Tree with a Notion API agent.
+Download a Notion page as NAST with a Notion API agent.

 * `pageID` - (required) The ID of a Notion page.
-Must be the one with dashes. e.g.
+It must be the one with dashes as below example :

   ```javascript
   'cbf2b645-xxxx-xxxx-xxxx-xxxxe8cfed93'
   ```

-* `agent` - (required) An API agent with method `getRecordValues`.
-I recomment using [notionapi-agent](https://github.com/dragonman225/notionapi-agent).
+* `agent` - (required) A `NotionAgent` instance from [notionapi-agent](https://github.com/dragonman225/notionapi-agent).

 #### Returns :

-A Notion Abstract Syntax Tree.
+NAST, a tree-like object.
 Refer to `src/types/api-lagacy.ts` for details.

 ```typescript
 interface BlockNode {